Sam-Osian/submission-joss/paper/paper.md

 Researchers must screen and extract information from potentially thousands of reports individually, an effort that may require months or even years of manual labour [@bremner_systematic_2023].
-One review on opioid deaths manually screened as many as 3897 reports by hand [@dernie_preventable_2023].
+One study on opioid deaths manually screened as many as 3,897 reports by hand [@dernie_preventable_2023].

 The [*Preventable Deaths Tracker*](https://preventabledeathstracker.net/) is an existing resource that provides valuable summary statistics and metadata on PFD reports, offering the only centralised resource of its kind.
 However, it lacks report-text searching, thematic discovery, and custom information extraction.
-There remains a critical gap in the infrastructure for supporting scalable analysis and reducing the manual burden associated with PFD research.
+A critical gap remains in the infrastructure for supporting scalable analysis and reducing the manual burden of PFD research.

 Researchers have called for technology to automate data collection, enhance data quality, and surface information from unstructured text [@bremner_systematic_2023; @zhang_lessons_2023].

-*PFD Toolkit* addresses each of these longstanding challenges by enabling researchers to load and clean both text and image-based data; automate thematic discovery; and extract structured information at scale.
+*PFD Toolkit* addresses each of these longstanding challenges by enabling researchers to load report data; automate the discovery of recurring themes; and extract structured information at scale.
 This makes possible – for the first time – timely, comprehensive, and flexible analysis across the entire national archive of PFD reports.

 # Key Features